 Is Social Media Marketing Easy?

 It's a social network, not a sell/buy marketplace.
-Many people do use Instagram or Pinterest in search of nice things to buy.
+Many people use Instagram or Pinterest in search of nice things to buy.
 But others use them to display their likes, looking for others who have the same interests and to connect.
-And there are millions of them, if not billions.
-We need to get a little more work done to draw more attention of the 'general public'.
+And there are millions of them if not billions.
+We need to get a little more work done to draw more attention from the 'general public'.

 What Makes Things Boring or 'Fake'?

-If you are new to social media for affiliate marketing purpose use and care to pay attention to what other marketers in the same niche are up to, soon you'll start to notice different posting patterns.
+If you are new to social media for affiliate marketing purposes and care to pay attention to what other marketers in the same niche are up to, soon you'll start to notice different posting patterns.
 You know, some posts look so bland and 'disconnected'.

 Learn wisdom by the follies of others - what looks boring or fake to you is precisely what you shouldn't do to others.
 The following posting types are typical examples - you should avoid taking them seriously if you see them, and you shouldn't publish such posts either.